MazeAis/jira-service-management-setup/README.md

 </p>

 <h1>Jira Service Management - Setup and Configuration</h1>
-This tutorial outlines the setup and configuration of a functioning IT service desk in Jira Service Management, including request types, triage queues, SLAs, a linked knowledge base, and automation.<br />
+This tutorial outlines the setup and configuration of a functioning IT service desk in Jira Service Management, including request types, triage queues, SLAs, and a linked knowledge base.<br />

 <h2>Environments and Technologies Used</h2>